cclemonnn/iron_shooter/README.md

 ----------------------------------------------
 ### Game Components
 Iron Man: Main character controlled by the player.
 Iron Man can destroy Ultrons by shooting laser.
 Iron Man loses health if hit by Ultron's green laser or if he touches lava.

-Iron Man's energy bar decreases in flight and recharges when he lands on ground.
+Iron Man's Energy: Iron Man's energy bar decreases in flight and recharges when he lands on ground.

 Ultron: 4 Ultrons in the game.
 Ultrons shoot laser if Iron Man appears in their vision.